cisco/elsy/docs/improving-performance.md

 then `cd` to `/root/.m2/repository` and peruse at your liesure.

 ## Technical Details

 This section explains the technical mechanisms underpinning `LC_ENABLE_SCRATCH_VOLUMES`.
 Feel free to ignore this.

-Lets use the `sbt` template, with `--enable-scratch-volumes` to explain how things are working:
+Lets use the `mvn` template, with `--enable-scratch-volumes` to explain how things are working:

 ```
-$ lc --enable-scratch-volumes system view-template sbt
+$ lc --enable-scratch-volumes system view-template mvn
-sbtscratch:
+mvnscratch:
   image: busybox
-  command: /bin/true
   volumes:
-    - /opt/project/target/resolution-cache
+  - /opt/project/target/classes
-    - /opt/project/target/scala-2.10/classes
+  - /opt/project/target/journal
-    - /opt/project/target/scala-2.10/test-classes
+  - /opt/project/target/maven-archiver
-    - /opt/project/target/scala-2.11/classes
+  - /opt/project/target/maven-status
-    - /opt/project/target/scala-2.11/test-classes
+  - /opt/project/target/snapshots
-    - /opt/project/target/streams
+  - /opt/project/target/test-classes
-    - /opt/project/project/project
+  - /opt/project/target/war/work
-    - /opt/project/project/target
+  - /opt/project/target/webappDirectory
-sbt: &sbt
+  entrypoint: /bin/true
+mvn: &mvn
-  image: arch-docker.eng.lancope.local:5000/sbt
+  image: maven:3.2-jdk-8
   volumes:
     - ./:/opt/project
   working_dir: /opt/project
-  entrypoint: sbt
+  entrypoint: mvn
   volumes_from:
-    - lc_shared_sbtdata
+    - lc_shared_mvndata
-    - sbtscratch
+    - mvnscratch
 test:
-  <<: *sbt
+  <<: *mvn
-  entrypoint: [sbt, test]
+  entrypoint: [mvn, test]
 package:
-  <<: *sbt
+  <<: *mvn
-  command: [assembly]
+  command: [package, "-DskipTests=true"]
+publish:
+  <<: *mvn
+  entrypoint: /bin/true
+clean:
+  <<: *mvn
+  entrypoint: [mvn, clean, "-Dmaven.clean.failOnError=false"]
 ```

-The important parts in the above template are the `sbtscratch` and `sbt` services.
-The `sbt` service is the primary service that is building the code.
+The important parts in the above template are the `mvnscratch` and `mvn` services.
+The `mvn` service is the primary service that is building the code.
-The `sbtscratch` service is the data container that declares, as volumes, all repo paths that hold transient build resources (i.e., files that are re-built every time the build runs).
+The `mvnscratch` service is the data container that declares, as volumes, all repo paths that hold transient build resources (i.e., files that are re-built every time the build runs).

-Notice that `sbt` uses the [docker-compose volumes_from](https://docs.docker.com/compose/compose-file/#volumes-from) directive to include the volumes defined in `sbtscratch`.
+Notice that `mvn` uses the [docker-compose volumes_from](https://docs.docker.com/compose/compose-file/#volumes-from) directive to include the volumes defined in `mvnscratch`.
 It also uses the [docker-compose volume](https://docs.docker.com/compose/compose-file/#volumes-volume-driver) directive to mount the root of the repo (on the `docker-daemon` VM) to `/opt/project`